ligu/KafkaClient/README.md

 License
 -----------
-Copyright 2015, Gigya Inc under Apache License, V2.0.
+Copyright 2016, Nudge Software Inc under Apache License, V2.0.
 See LICENSE file.

 Summary
 -----------

-This library is a fork of Jroland's [kafka-net](https://github.com/Jroland/kafka-net) library, with adjustments and improvements (not interchangeable with kafka-net, as there are breaking changes).
+This library is a fork of Gigya's [KafkaClient](), itself a fork of Jroland's [kafka-net](https://github.com/Jroland/kafka-net) library.
+In both cases there are breaking changes.

 The original project is a .NET implementation of the [Apache Kafka] protocol.
 The wire protocol portion is based on the [kafka-python] library writen by [David Arthur] and the general class layout attempts to follow a similar pattern as his project.
 To that end, this project builds up from the low level KafkaConnection object for handling async requests to/from the kafka server, all the way up to a higher level Producer/Consumer classes.

 ##### Improvements and Changes: